Sample exercise: Close listening

 The purpose and aim(s) of this exercise: To help participants understand the language in the stories.

 How/why does this exercise enable transformative learning?
-This exercise made the stories more accessible, as the language used is old and can be difficult to understand even for native Irish speakers.
+This exercise made the stories more accessible, as the language in some of these stories uses a linguistic register that can be challenging even for native Irish speakers.

 The ideal number of participants: 5–10.